 - The Corporate Safeguarding Policy

 - The Code of Conduct

 - The Whistle Blowing Policy

 - The Social Media Policy.

-- 1.2 The council hosts safeguarding information pages on the Council website in order to provide information to the general public.
+1.2 The council hosts safeguarding information pages on the Council website in order to provide information to the general public.
 The Council intranet site has direct links to Gwent Safeguarding (www.gwentsafeguarding.org.uk).
 Additional sources of information can be accessed via links provided in Appendix 1.

 The Named Education Safeguarding Lead in the Directorate for Education and Life Long Learning is Sarah Ellis, Lead for Inclusion and ALN (01443 866618), with operational responsibility for The Education Safeguarding Team (01443 866687).
-The Education Safeguarding Coordinator is Mandy Morris, (01443866674) & Education Safeguarding Officer is Toni Yearsley (079366010820.
+The Education Safeguarding Coordinator is Mandy Morris, (01443866674).